Referring to elements within METS

 Example

-The Example 2 of the previous usage context immediately above also demonstrates the current context.
-In that example, the ID attribute value of “App4FID1” identifies the single
+Example 2 from the previous context also demonstrates this one.
+In that example, the ID attribute value “App4FID1” identifies the single

 <file>